truenas/documentation/content/CORE/Tasks/PeriodicSnapshotTasks.md

 | autosnap_%Y.%m.%d-%H.%M.%S-%z | `autosnap_2021.01.20-00.00.00-EST`, `autosnap_2021.01.20-06.00.00-EST` |

 {{< hint warning >}}
-When snapshots are to be referenced from a Windows computer, avoid using characters like `:` that are invalid in a Windows file path.
+When referencing snapshots from a Windows computer, avoid using characters like `:` that are invalid in a Windows file path.
-Some applications filename or path length limits, and there may be limitations related to spaces and other characters.
+Some applications limit filename or path length, and there might be limitations related to spaces and other characters.
-Carefully consider future uses and ensure the names given to periodic snapshots are acceptable.
+Always consider future uses and ensure the name given to a periodic snapshot is acceptable.
 {{< /hint >}}

 ### Snapshot Lifetimes

-TrueNAS automatically deletes snapshots when they reach the end of their life and preserves snapshots when at least one periodic task requires it.
+TrueNAS deletes snapshots when they reach the end of their life and preserves snapshots when at least one periodic task requires it.
-For example, suppose two schedules are created, one that takes a snapshot every hour and keeps them for a week, and one that takes a snapshot every day and keeps them for 3 years.
+For example, you have two schedules created where one schedule takes a snapshot every hour and keeps them for a week, and the other takes a snapshot every day and keeps them for 3 years.
-A snapshot is taken every hour.
+Each has an hourly snapshot taken.
-After a week, snapshots created at *01.00* through *23.00* are deleted, but snapshots timed at *00.00* are kept because they are needed for the second periodic task.
+After a week, snapshots created at *01.00* through *23.00* get deleted, but you keep snapshots timed at *00.00* because they are necessary for the second periodic task.
-These snapshots are destroyed at the end of 3 years.
+These snapshots get destroyed at the end of 3 years.

 {{< /expand >}}

-Click *SUBMIT* to save this task and add it to the list in **Tasks > Periodic Snapshot Tasks**.
+Click **SUBMIT** to save this task and add it to the list in **Tasks > Periodic Snapshot Tasks**.
-Any snapshots taken using this task are found in **Storage > Snapshots**.
+You'll find any snapshots taken using this task in **Storage > Snapshots**.

 To check the log for a saved snapshot schedule, go to **Tasks > Periodic Snapshot Tasks** and click the task **State**.